nicolasgarzione/astar-visualization/README.md

 # astar-visualization
-An interactive visualization of the A* path finding algorithm
+A code-along tutorial by Tech with Tim for an interactive visualization of the A* path finding algorithm